SilentVoid13/Templater/docs/src/commands/execution-command.md

 ## How to output a value from a JavaScript Execution Command ?

 Sometimes, you may want to output something when using a JS execution command.
-This is possible although a raw display / interpolation command is preferable.

-When the [Eta](https://eta.js.org/) templating engine generates a replacement string using all of our commands results, it is stored in a variable named `tR`.
+When our templating engine generates a replacement string using all of our commands results, it is stored in a variable named `tR`.
 This is the string that will contain the processed file content.
 You are allowed to access that variable from a JS execution command.

 This means that, to output something from a JS execution command, you just need to append what you want to output to that `tR` string variable.